ChHarding/TouchTerrain_jupyter_docker/ReadMe.md

 - Click on the notebook (.ipynb file) to run it.
 - Read the instructions (ignore anything with install as you have everything already installed)
-- You MUST run `ee.Autheticate()` at least once to access online DEM data or the interactive in-cell map `geemap`.
+- You MUST run `ee.Authenticate()` at least once to access online DEM data or the interactive in-cell map `geemap`.
 You will need a Google account but once you've create the keyfile, you can comment `ee.Autheticate()` out again.

 - You can use `geemap` to digitize your printarea and  `k3d` to preview your STL, no need to install them via pip
 - If you want to stop the jupyter server, hit Control-c and then y.
 This will return you to the container terminal.
 Use `./run_touchterrain.sh` to start the server again.